 About OLHZN-7 :: Duplicity

 OLHZN-7 was the seventh high altitude weather balloon flight for Overlook Horizon High Altitude Balloons.
 This flight occurred launch on July 17, 2017 at 5:30:08pm ET (21:30:08 UTC).
 The focus of this flight was to have a short recovery distance and we were also looking for interesting wind patterns for this flight.
 Additionally, since our balloon facing camera failed early on OLHZN-6, we reused the main OLHZN-6 objective, which was to obtain video of the balloon burst event.
 We eliminated our experimental Lightdow LD-V3 Camera which was used on OLHZN-6 to record at 1080p and 60 fps.
 This camera failed on OLHZN-6 at about 70,000 ft. and subsequently missed the balloon burst event.
 Instead, we used a third Lightdow LD4000 Camera which is the same camera we use on our side views that is flight proven and capable of recording the entire flight from launch to landing.
-Our primary radio tracking system failed in-flight due to an unknown cause at 1 hour and 45 minutes into this flight.
+Our primary radio tracking system failed in-flight at 1 hour and 45 minutes into this flight.
+This was due to a voltage drop issue that occurred at low temperatures when the radio transmitter started its broadcast.
+We will attempt to resolve this on OLHZN-8.
 This flight was successfully recovered from our backup GPS source upon landing.

 Flight Day Story